bayonato89/Reproducibility-hybrids/README.md

 # Reproducing prospective test results for hybrid earthquake models in California
-Contains code to reproduce prospective test results of RELM and multiplicative hybrid earthquake forecasting models for California, reported by Bayona et al. (GJI; in review).
+This repository provides code and data to reproduce the prospective test results for RELM and multiplicative hybrid earthquake forecasting models in California reported by Bayona et al. (GJI; in review).